What do Dracula and The Devil Wears Prada have in common?

 Irving and Stoker became close friends, or perhaps, master and acolyte.
 According to biographer Barbara Belford, the hypnotic, self-centered Irving is the man who was Dracula.

 In 1878, Irving acquired the Lyceum Theatre in London.
-He asked Stoker to become his PA and theatre manager, a position Stoker held until 1899, when Irving sold his interest — without telling Stoker.
+He asked Stoker to become his PA and theatre manager, a position Stoker held for 21 years, until Irving sold his interest behind Stoker’s back.

 What could have caused such a rift?